-Well, I’m finally getting around to posting the plans for my DIY Co-Sleeper.
+Well, I’m finally getting around to posting the plans for my DIY Co-Sleeping Bed.
 I hope you find them helpful See the step by step process complete with photos here.

 - ½ sheet ¾ inch plywood

 - 1- 2 x 4 – length will depend on the height of your bed (5 feet long should be plenty unless you have an unusually tall bed) **you could use the left over plywood to fashion some 2 x 4’s if you wanted to save on the expense.**